yingliucreates/google-books-search-api-v2/README.md

 npm install
 ```

-## Add an .env File in the Root folder to store your Google Books API Key
+## Add an .env File in the Root folder to Store Your Google Books API Key

 example: